nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 documentation, remember that you should always add a branch.
 Call the branch something related to what you're doing such as "Issue-12-Fix", "CSS-Cleanup", or "New-Shiny-Feature".
-Then code up that fix or feature and feel free to commit to your branch as needed along the way.
+Then code up that fix or feature and feel free to commit to your branch periodically along the way.
 A good mental model is "save on words, commit on sentences, push on paragraphs".

 Also note that before you do too much work on a project, it's important to do some research on how or if the project maintainers accept contributions.
 There